 The End of a Career

 Not only did her wedding mark the beginning of a life of luxuriant royalty, more importantly it was the end of her film and acting career.
 Grace would eventually give birth to three children: Caroline, Albert (future heir to the throne of Monaco), and Stephanie.
 Grace Kelly played the role of princess well for 25 years… at least on the outside.
 That flaming monster of love for some “strange” would rear its ugly head many times throughout the years however, and resulted in numerous extra-marital affairs, including a “thing” with such luminaries as David Niven and even Frank Sinatra.
-Not be left out though, ‘ol Princy himself was rumored to have swung the club from time to time.
+Not to be left out though, ‘ol Princy himself was rumored to have swung the club from time to time as well.

 Grace eventually began to miss her acting career and would try to revive it.
 She accepted the lead in Hitchcock’s MARNIE, but was eventually replaced by Tippi Hedron.
 In 1976 she joined the board of directors of Twentieth Century-Fox.
 She wanted back in the movie game but the Rainier’s always said “Uh, no.”